danielsinderson/DIY-Grad-School/README.md

 - **Primary Curriculum**:
 	- **Abstract Linear Algebra**: *Linear Algebra Done Right* by Sheldon Axler
 	- **Real Analysis**: *Understanding Analysis* by Stephen Abbott
-	- **Functional Programming**: *The Structure and Interpretation of Computer Programs* by Harold Abelson, Gerald Jay Sussman, and Julie Sussman
 	- **Algebra**: *Algebra: Chapter 0* by Paolo Aluffi
 	- **Analysis**: *Measure, Integration, and Real Analysis* by Sheldon Axler
 	- **Dynamical Systems**: *Nonlinear Dynamics and Chaos with Applications* by Steven Strogatz
 	- **Topology**: *Topology: A Categorical Approach* by Tai-Danae Bradley, Tyler Bryson, and John Terilla
 	- **Lie Theory**: *Naive Lie Theory* by John Stillwell
-	- **Automata Theory**: *Applications of Automata Theory and Algebra* by John Rhodes
 	- **Algebraic Topology**: *Algebraic Topology* by Allen Hatcher
 	- **Manifolds**: *Introduction to Smooth Manifolds* by John M. Lee
 	- **Multiagent Systems**: *Multiagent Systems: Algorithmic, Game-Theoretic, and Logical Foundations* by Yoav Shoham and Kevin Leyton-Brown
 - **Secondary Curriculum**:
 	- *Functional Programming in Lean*
+	- *The Structure and Interpretation of Computer Programs* by Harold Abelson, Gerald Jay Sussman, and Julie Sussman
+	- *Applications of Automata Theory and Algebra* by John Rhodes

 For course texts I tried to balance readability, coverage, and the availability/price.
 It's extraordinary how many of these texts are made available for free by the author(s).